ikjordan/picozx81/README.md

 # Features
 + Supports VGA, HDMI, DVI and LCD displays
-+ Supports sound over onboard DAC or PWM when available in hardware
++ Supports sound over HDMI, onboard DAC or PWM when available in hardware
 + Provides an immersive full screen experience, with a very fast boot time and no operating system
 + Simultaneous USB keyboard and joystick support (using a powered USB hub)
 + Can be fully controlled from a ZX81 style 40 key keyboard